kiranshila/blog_posts/posts/casper_amaranth.md

 I hope more CASPERites pick up Amaranth and maybe we can work together to form a nice standard library and board definitions for the CASPER products.

+If you would like to see more on how I'm incorporating Amaranth in a radio telescope gateware, check out the project's repository [here](https://github.com/GReX-Telescope/gateware).

 Thanks for reading!